padlock-xpl/padlock-xpl.org/content/roadmap/_index.md

 Not started

+# UTXO set sharding
+UTXO sharding allows for nodes to only store a small portion of the UTXO set.
+This would allow for the storage of UTreeXO merkle proofs to be decentralized and make it so users would not have to rely on a higher class of node that stores the UTXO set.
+However, it is even possible to fully validate the chain without storing any of the UTXO set, and only a small (<1 kilobyte) amount of data, thanks to UTreeXO.

 # Single shard mainnet
 Whether or not mainnet will be released as a single shard initially is unsure.
 It depends on the demand for PADLOCK at the time.